x84-extras/x84-extras/README.md

 always prefer GitHub repositories to keep the community homogenous in terms of workflow and collaboration.

-## Please provide instructions and documentation for your project
+## Rules/Guidelines

-To make it easier for people to pick up your project and use it/integrate it with their x/84 system, please be sure to provide ample documentation for the installation, configuration, and usage of your project (if these apply).
+To make it easier for people to pick up your project and use it/integrate it with their x/84 system, please be sure to follow these rules and consider these guidelines for your project:

 **Required:**